Lucile Carter: Second marriage

 At a Philadelphia dinner party given by Mr. & Mrs. Edward Brooke, Carter met the host's brother, George Brooke Jr., a wealthy banker and steel manufacturer, and a bachelor in his mid-40s.

 With her divorce finalized, Carter and her daughter departed for Europe in June 1914, intending to stay for a year.
 Edward Brooke, his wife and four children also spent that summer in Europe; brother George was to join them in August.
 When World War I broke out at the end of July, Carter and her daughter were caught in Paris.
 George Brooke arrived in London and tried to get to Paris, but wartime travel restrictions made it impossible.
 Instead, he arranged passage for Carter and her daughter to England.
 Rather than waiting until they returned to the United States, the couple married in London on August 16, 1914, with Brooke's brother and family and Carter's daughter in attendance.
 The whole group sailed almost immediately back to the United States on board the Olympic, the sister ship of the Titanic.

 For the first two years of their marriage, the couple divided their time between a city house in Philadelphia; a country house in Birdsboro, Pennsylvania, "Brookewood", that Brooke had inherited from his late parents; and a rented summer cottage in Newport, Rhode Island.
 In fall 1916, they rented a Radnor, Pennsylvania, mansion, "Rock Rose".
 Carter's daughter Lucile made her Philadelphia society debut while they were living at "Rock Rose", but their stay was marred by a December 12 fire.
 The following December, the Brookes gathered in Birdsboro to celebrate Christmas.
 In the early hours of Christmas Day 1917, Brooke, Carter and the children were roused from their beds by a fire that destroyed "Brookewood".
 The couple bought a country house outside Birdsboro, "Clingan", that had belonged to a Brooke cousin; and "Isle Field" in Ithan, Pennsylvania, on Philadelphia's Main Line, which they renamed "Almondbury House".

-Brooke and Carter had one child together, a daughter named Elizabeth Muhlenberg Brooke, born April 14, 1916.
-Later known as Elizabeth "Betty" Brooke Blake, she was living in Dallas, Texas, as of April 2012, and died in Newport, Rhode Island, on August 8, 2016.
+The Brookes had one child together, a daughter named Elizabeth Muhlenberg Brooke, born April 14, 1916.
+Later known as Elizabeth "Betty" Brooke Blake (The first wife of Tommy Phipps younger brother of Joyce Grenfell), she was living in Dallas, Texas, as of April 2012, and died in Newport, Rhode Island, on August 8, 2016.